This post contains affiliate links. Click here to read my affiliate policy.

 3. Insulate and Finish the Walls

 Once your basement is waterproofed, you can start to insulate and finish the walls.
-This will help keep the space warm in the winter and cool in the summer.
+This will help keep the space warm in the winter use a small space heater and the insulation will help keep it cool in the summer.
 It will also make it more comfortable to be in, and it will provide a blank canvas for you to work with when it comes time to design your space.

 There are several different ways you can insulate your basement walls, and the best option for you will depend on several factors, including the type of walls you have, the climate you live in, and your budget.
 But one of the most popular and effective methods is spray foam insulation.
 According to a recent study, homes insulated with spray foam use 5,638 kWh less energy each year than identical homes that are air sealed and filled with other insulation.